17 Top-Rated Weekend Getaways from London

 An easy one-hour flight from London, the Irish city of Dublin makes for a great weekend getaway for families and couples alike.
 As well as having numerous fun attractions geared towards specific interests, there are plenty of great places to stay, whatever your budget.

 Once settled in, head straight for the promenade.
-Here, you can walk for hours as you take in the views over the English Channel, the old Regency-era architecture that lines the streets, the many pleasant gardens and parks, and its two most recognizable landmarks, the Palace Pier.
+Here, you can walk for hours as you take in the views over the English Channel, the old Regency-era architecture that lines the streets, the many pleasant gardens and parks, and its two most recognizable landmarks, the Palace Pier and Royal Pavilion.

 If you can, try to time your visit to coincide with the Brighton Festival.
 Held each May, this fun festival features a riot of cultural events as diverse as classical concerts and pop performances, comedy and film shows, and top venues, including the majestic Royal Pavilion.